hazelgrove/hazel/docs/Advanced-Logging.md

 All three of these functions use level `Log.Debug` and none of them consult the watch list.
 They are intended for use as transient helpers and should not be committed to dev.

-In the coming weeks, there's a good chance the filtering dsl will become significantly more expressive.
+The filtering dsl is easy to extend and will become significantly more expressive as I apply it to more complex scenarios.
-For example, I'll probably add match negation, and a "call stack" to drive context-depdendent selections, such as:
+For example, in the coming weeks I'll probably add match negation, and a "call stack" to drive context-dependent selections such as:

+- any function that calls a particular function
-- watch functions called by some (set of) parent function(s)
+- any function that is called by a particular function
-- report which functions call some other (set of) function(s)
+- any function that calls into a particular module
+- any function that is called from a particular module